-A simple business plan would involve collecting compostable waste from households around your neighbourhood.
-You could also establish a convenient drop off location.
+A simple business plan would involve collecting compostable waste from households around your neighborhood.
+You could also establish a convenient drop-off location.
 Once you have compostable waste, this will serve as the raw material to go into your compost pit.
-After a while, you can sell the fertilizer generated from composting, in and around your neighbourhood.
+After a while, you can sell the fertilizer generated from composting, in and around your neighborhood.

 7. Run an Online Thrift Store on Depop or Instagram!

 The rise in acceptance and promotion of thrifting and "slow fashion" is definitely something you should be aware of as a budding ecopreneur.
 While Depop is the frontrunner in the peer-to-peer clothing marketplace, Instagram has seen its own breed of thrift flippers and designers crop up.